elwali6/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 - Extract only the measurements on the mean and standard deviation for each measurement.
 - Use descriptive activity names to name the activities in the data set.
 - Appropriately label the data set with descriptive variable names.
-- Create a second, independent tidy set with the average of each variable for each activity and each subject.
+- Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-- Write the data set to the `tidy.txt` file.
+- Write the tidy data set to the `tidy.txt` file.

 The `tidy.txt` in this repository was created by running the `run_analysis.R` script using R version 3.4.1 (2017-06-30) on Windows 10 64-bit edition.